isarlab-department-engineering/ARDVO/README.md

 with the following convention: Band-name,CenterFrequency (Bandwidth).

-The following image show an example of a set of images referring to the same subject.
+The following figure shows an example of a set of images referring to the same subject.

 <img src="imgs/micasense_example.png" alt="Micasense multi-bands images" width="900px"/> <br/>